KonduruRupesh2000/MultiClass_Object_Detection/README.md

 In this research, we used the Vision Transformer (ViT) with a customized loss function combining IoU and Mean Squared Error (MSE) for bounding box regression.
 Our model achieves a 95% IoU, outperforming VGG16 and ViT models trained with MSE loss by 5% and 3%, respectively.

+Packages versions needed to run this code
+Python 3.10
+Tensorflow 2.12
+Tensorflow-addons==0.21.0

 For more details or to cite our work, refer to our [IEEE Publication](https://ieeexplore.ieee.org/document/10685618).